 The Workshop on the Hill

 The highly talented watchmaker Jean Aegler founded with his wife a company in his name in Bienne, in 1878.
-Three years later, in 1881, Aegler acquired a workshop in the hills overlooking the city, in the neighbourhood known as Vignoble, which, in French means vines.
+Three years later, in 1881, Aegler acquired a workshop in the hills overlooking the city, in the neighbourhood known as Vignoble, which in French means vines.
 Up until today, there are vines growing on that very same Jura hill.
 The workshop, as we will see in more detail below, is where the first ever Rolex watches were made.
-The building is still around today, and while put to a very different use, has kept most of its original architecture as well as outdoor signage reminiscent of its Rolex era.
+The building is still around, and while put to a very different use, has kept most of its original architecture as well as outdoor signage reminiscent of the Rolex era.
 The advertisement below shows what the building looked like, but it's only combining it with a later image, further down, that it can be easily located.

 Jean Aegler was different from most other movement producers back then for two reasons.
 First of all, by the high quality of its movements, which used lever escapements, a more robust and precise technology than the more common cylinder escapements found in less expensive watches.
 But also, Aegler specialised in women's watch movements, as the above advertisement shows ("Montres pour Dames" in French, "Damen-Uhren" in German).
 Back in those days, men's watches were typically large pocket watches.
 Women, on the other hand, would either carry small pocket watches, or wear them on the wrist or pinned to their clothing.
 Women's watches were therefore smaller, meaning their movements had to be as well.
 The reduced size made them more complex to produce.
 The combination of both high quality and small size characteristic of Aegler movements caught the attention of a very ambitious, and visionary, young man, whose name will inevitably resonate with most watch lovers: Hans Wilsdorf.